KnowThePepper

 The pods are thin-walled, finger-length, and mature from green to a vivid red.
 That upward-facing growth habit - common in the Capsicum annuum species - makes them visually striking in the garden.
 They're often compared to de arbol's dry, papery heat in terms of how they're used once dried, though yatsufusa has its own flavor profile.

-In terms of heat, these sit firmly in the hot range — not the screaming-face territory of superhots, but considerably more assertive than, say, the crisp, sweet character of a fresh bell pepper.
+In terms of heat, the best cited value for yatsufusa is about 75,000 SHU, placing it firmly in the hot range - not the screaming-face territory of superhots, but considerably more assertive than, say, the crisp, sweet character of a fresh bell pepper.
 The heat is clean and direct, building quickly without much lingering.

 Yatsufusa is a staple in Japanese home gardens, prized for its productivity and dual-purpose use - fresh green pods for cooking, dried red pods for spice.
 The plant itself stays manageable in size, which makes it popular for container growing as well.
 Understanding where this pepper fits in the broader regional pepper tradition helps explain why it's cultivated so differently than its Southeast Asian cousins.